 Again, honey is a rich source of phenols and other antioxidant compounds.
 Many of these have been linked to a reduced risk of heart disease (8).

-Furthermore, one study in rats showed that honey protected the heart from oxidative stress (18).
+Furthermore, one study in rats showed that honey protected the heart from oxidative stress (19).

-This review found that it is most effective at healing partial thickness burns and wounds that have become infected after surgery (19).
+A review of 26 studies on honey and wound care found honey most effective at healing partial-thickness burns and wounds that have become infected after surgery (20).

-Bottom Line: When applied to the skin, honey can be part of an effective treatment plan for burns, wounds and many other skin conditions.
+Summary When applied to the skin, honey can be part of an effective treatment plan for burns, wounds and many other skin conditions.
 It is particularly effective for diabetic foot ulcers.